 (If you don’t, you’ll end up with a very messy looking store).

 When it comes to showcasing your products in image galleries, Square gives you 6 simple gallery formats to choose from.
 Shopify has a similar set of pre-built galleries on offer — these include an image slider and a photo collage layout among others — but also provides several additional ways to add galleries to your site.

 First, most Shopify themes come with their own theme-specific gallery layouts ready to go.
 In the case of some of the Shopify paid-for themes — such as Galleria, pictured below — these theme-specific galleries can add a real touch of class to your Shopify store.

 Second, you can add a gallery app to your site from the Shopify app store (more on which shortly).
 There are around 185 different gallery apps available at time of writing, and these give you you a huge range of display options for your images.

 For example, the ‘Enorm Image Gallery’ app lets you add portfolios and lookbooks to your Shopify store, and the ‘Go Product Page Gallery’ app lets you present interactive ‘before and after’ images, as well as add light boxes and image zoom effects to your pages.

 On the subject of images, Square offers a rather unique offering to its users: an affordable professional product photography service called ‘Square Photo Studio.’

-To use this service, you simply ship your product or products to Square, and they take professional studio shots of them for you.
-You get 3 photos (from different angles) of each product for a reasonable $19.95.
+To use this, you simply ship your product or products to Square, and they take professional studio shots of them for you.
+You get 3 photos (from different angles) of each product for $19.95.

 The service includes image retouching and color correction, and you can request changes and further enhancements to the shots for up to 7 days after receiving your photos.